Vincentx15/binding-project/Conv3D/README.md

 ## Data
 Mostly the dataset loader.
 The data is produced as u8 to get the most compressed representation, so it needs to be cast to floats.
-We use the data alignment to eigen axis.Overall, this aligned representation enables us to reduce the possible poses of the ligand on the grid, which should improve learning as well as reduce the size of the model.
+We use the data alignment to eigen axis.
+Overall, this aligned representation enables us to reduce the possible poses of the ligand on the grid, which should improve learning as well as reduce the size of the model.
 The grid size is chosen to keep almost all of the data in a (40,30,30) grid.
-To get all rotation augmentation, we build the explicit enumeration of all 2**3 poses * n data points, but the explicit construction of the tensor is dealt with on the fly without too high of a time consumption, to avoid memory overload.
+To get all rotation augmentation, and get data loading, we offer 3 approaches.
+We build the explicit enumeration of all 2**3 poses * n data points and then :
+- loader constructs the tensor on the fly without too high of a time consumption, to avoid memory overload
+- loader_ram does this as a preprocessing step and loads the whole data on the RAM
+- loader_hard assumes the whole list of input points was created

 ## Src
 The training utilities.
 The logging uses tensorboard and the rest is pure pytorch.